 Putting recent returns into context.

 This market premium for value stocks, however, has seemingly been turned on its head as of late.
 It’s not news to most investors that value stocks have struggled over the past decade.
 Growth stocks have been on a tear, enjoying a significant run of outperformance versus their value counterparts.
 This trend emerged as we came out of the Great Recession in 2008/2009, and the recent pandemic has been the equivalent of throwing gas on the fire.
 But, it’s important to keep recent returns in perspective.
-Based on the chart below, we see a widening gap in periodic returns for value versus growth in recent years.
+Based on the chart below, we see a widening gap in periodic returns for value vs growth stocks in recent years.
 Over the first seven years of the last decade (July 2010-June 2017), value stocks actually outperformed their prior long-run average return, 14.3% versus 12.8%.
 However, it was growth stocks that was the outlier.
 They had above average returns relative to their long-run average (16.6% versus 9.0%) which produced a negative value premium for this period.
 The last three years were a different story though.
 While growth stocks continued to produce historically high returns, value stocks produced a return of -3.3%, trailing growth stocks by -21.22% over the period.
 While growth stocks’ performance was significantly above the historical average, value stocks’ performance was significantly below the historical average.

 The ebbs and flows of value performance.